ibagroup-eu/Visual-Flow-deploy/README.md

 # Visual Flow deploy

-This repository contains helm chart to deploy Visual Flow app with all requirements to Amazon EKS cluster.
+This repository contains helm chart to deploy Visual Flow app with all requirements to Minikube cluster.

 Helm charts in this repository: